-77 West Wacker Drive, the old headquarters for United Airlines, was one of the first buildings to join EDF's Chicago Building Energy Initiative.
-EDF Climate Corps fellow Karan Gupta is working with real estate giant Jones Lang LaSalle to take a deep dive into energy efficiency at this 50-story office building.
-Together, they have identified an energy reduction goal of 5M kWh by 2018; 2M kWh of which has been uncovered during the 2014 fellowship.
-In addition, they are leading the way in demand response and piloting a tenant engagement project to change energy usage in the building.
+JLL's 77 West Wacker Drive was one of the first buildings to join EDF's Building Energy Initiative.
+With the help of their EDF fellow, they identified an energy reduction goal of 5 million kilowatt hours by 2018; 2 million of which was uncovered during the 2014 fellowship.
+In addition, they are leading the way in demand response and piloting a tenant engagement project in the building.